Unboxed-Software/solana-course/content/transfer-hook.md

 </Callout>

 ### 2. Transfer Hook instruction

 In this step, we will implement the `transfer_hook` instruction for our Transfer Hook program.
 This instruction will be called by the token program when a token transfer occurs.
 The transfer_hook instruction will mint a new crumb token for each transfer.

-Again we will have a struct `TransferHook` that will hold the accounts required for the instruction, and the instruction itself `transfer_hook` which will make a CPI to the token program to mint a new crumb token for each transfer.
+Again we will have a struct `TransferHook` that will hold the accounts required for the instruction.

 **`TransferHook` Struct**

 In this example the `TransferHook` struct will have 9 accounts:

 1. `source_token` - The source token account from which the NFT is transferred.
 2. `mint` - The mint account of the Cookie NFT.
 3. `destination_token` - The destination token account to which the NFT is transferred.